 The competitor across town has a weekly ritual that some might find tedious: they review their KPIs at the start of each team meeting.
 Small business performance metrics seem mundane, and attendees often wonder why bother since they hardly do anything with the metrics.
 The team often jokes about the uselessness of the metrics.

 But back in Q1, they spot a downturn in customer retention early on.
-Instead of panic, they formed a strategic response:
+With time on their side, the team collaborated to form a strategic response:

 Team KPI addressed the issue before it became a crisis.
 Although the situation was challenging, the team felt empowered, united, and strong in their proactive stance.